-As a LearnLux Financial Advisor, I help employees create their own plan for things like spending, saving, paying off debt, and using their paycheck to make progress with important goals.
+LearnLux Financial Planners are all Certified Financial Planner™ professionals, achieving the highest level of certification in their field.
+They can help employees create their own plan for things like spending, saving, paying off debt, and using their paycheck to make progress with important goals.

-And because I’m an independent Financial Advisor, there’s no pressure for me to sell products or do anything more than give unbiased guidance and education to your team.
+And because they are independent, unbiased financial planners, there’s no pressure for them to sell products or do anything more than give unbiased guidance and education to your team.

-Did I mention that LearnLux has tons of personal finance tools, calculators, and lessons in addition to giving employee’s on-demand access to a financial expert?
+Did we mention that LearnLux has tons of personal finance tools, calculators, and lessons in addition to giving employee’s on-demand access to a financial expert?

 Set up a demo to see how LearnLux can help your employee’s take control of their personal finances.